 In a nutshell, holidays are not essential travel and are therefore not considered a reasonable excuse for leaving the area.
-This means that if you need to cancel your holiday then you are unlikely to be able to get a refund for a number of reasons.
+This means that if you need to cancel your holiday then you are unlikely to be able to get a refund for a number of reasons if your area is in lockdown.

 What are my travel rights in local lockdown?